You will find out how to find Youtube keywords and research CPC, Competition, and much more in this article.

 How to find Google Organic Keywords of a YouTube Video using SEMrush

-Step #2: Now enter your competitor’s YouTube video URL.
+Step #2: Now, enter your competitor’s YouTube video URL.
 In this instance, I will use the previously used video URL.

+This video receives 133 daily visitors from Google.com, ranking on Google’s US search engine for eight keywords.
 Here are the keywords… You can download them by clicking the “Export” link.

 - Keywords still matter: Without content, it is hard to understand the core of videos.

 SEO can be broken down into a few categories – content SEO, Video SEO, Image SEO, eCommerce SEO, etc. But, they all put into one basket.
-Search engines want to show the most correct result at the top of SERP.
+Search engines want to show the correct result at the top of SERP.